FuSeFL: Fully Secure and Scalable Federated Learning: Fully Secure Federated Learning (FuSeFL)

-\begin{enumerate}[leftmargin=*] \item \textbf{Model Distribution:} The global model is secret-shared between two servers ($S_1$, $S_2$), who then transmit the shares to the two clients ($C_k$, $C_l$) in each group.
+\begin{enumerate}[nosep,leftmargin=*] \item \textbf{Model Distribution:} The global model is secret-shared between two servers ($S_1$, $S_2$), who then transmit the shares to the two clients ($C_k$, $C_l$) in each group.
 Specifically, $S_1$ sends $[GM]_1$ to $C_k$, and $S_2$ sends $[GM]_2$ to $C_l$. \item \textbf{Secure Group Training:} Clients $C_k$ and $C_l$ collaboratively train a local model over their secret-shared data ($D_k$ and $D_L$) using MPC.
-The model itself is maintained in a secret-shared form throughout training, ensuring confidentiality of both inputs and intermediate states. \item \textbf{Update Submission:} After completing local training for several epochs, each client returns their share of the updated local model to the corresponding server—$C_k$ sends $[LM]_1$ to $S_1$ and $C_l$ sends $[LM]_2$ to $S_2$. \item \textbf{Secure Aggregation:} Servers compute a weighted average (FedAvg~\cite{mcmahan2023communicationefficientlearningdeepnetworks}) over the secret-shared model updates.
+In our case, we use AriaNN to perform secure training within a group (\S \ref{ariann}).
+The model itself and the data are maintained in a secret-shared form throughout training, ensuring confidentiality of both inputs and intermediate states.
+One share of the data remains local on each client to ensure that the data remains confidential and never leaves the client in its entirety.
+All data communication between pairs of clients in this stage is routed anonymously through the mix, $S_1$, which is the trusted server. $S_1$ pairs the clients using the Risk-Aware Dynamic Client Grouping algorithm and routes the training information accordingly.
+This additional communication layer is used to route, shuffle, and delay the packets in order to keep the pairs anonymous. \item \textbf{Update Submission:} After completing local training for several epochs, each client returns their share of the updated local model to the corresponding server. $C_k$ sends $[LM]_1$ to $S_1$ and $C_l$ sends $[LM]_2$ to $S_2$. \item \textbf{Secure Aggregation:} Servers compute a weighted average (FedAvg~\cite{mcmahan2023communicationefficientlearningdeepnetworks}) over the secret-shared model updates.
 Because updates are shared across two non-colluding servers, confidentiality is preserved even during aggregation. \item \textbf{Iteration:} The aggregated global model is redistributed to client groups for the next training round.
 This process repeats for multiple global epochs. \end{enumerate}

-By structuring the training process around small, secure client groups and decoupling server-side training from aggregation, FuSeFL achieves a practical and scalable solution for secure FL in regulated cross-silo deployments.
+By structuring the training process around small, secure client groups and decoupling server-side training from aggregation, FuSeFL achieves a practical and scalable solution for secure FL.